Dr Philip Bett

-Philip researches the impacts of climate variability and change, working with businesses and government to help inform adaptation decisions.
+Philip researches the impacts of climate variability and change, often for the energy sector.

-Philip joined the Met Office Hadley Centre in October 2011.
-Prior to this, he worked at the University of Bonn as a postdoctoral researcher in astrophysics, analysing supercomputer simulations of dark matter haloes.
-His obtained his PhD from Durham University in the same subject in 2008, where he also studied Physics and Astronomy as an undergraduate.
+Philip joined the Met Office Hadley Centre in 2011 working on climate impacts and adaptation, moving to the Monthly to Decadal Variability and Prediction area in 2014.
+Prior to becoming a climate scientist, he worked at the University of Bonn as a postdoctoral researcher in astrophysics and cosmology, analysing supercomputer simulations of dark matter haloes, galaxies and the large-scale structure of the Universe.
+He obtained his PhD from Durham University in the same subject in 2008, where he also studied Physics and Astronomy as an undergraduate.